GautamSharda/perceptron/README.md

 perceptron.train is a website to experiment with and train perceptrons with different parameters

-perceptron.py is intended to be an exteremely simple yet educational implementation of a perceptron
+perceptron.py is intended to be an extremely simple implementation of a perceptron from scratch, without using modern abstractions, for educational purposes

 # in progress